 The first link in the menu is Account Details.
 Once I click on that, an overview page loads.

-At the bottom of this page, there’s a button saying “Switch membership”, and right next to it is a text link saying “Cancel membership”.
-Once I click on that, Audible will guide me through the rest of the cancelation process.
+At the bottom of this page, there’s a button saying “Switch membership”, and right next to it are text links saying “Pause membership” and “Cancel membership”.
+Once I click on the latter, Audible will guide me through the rest of the cancellation process.

-If you feel uncomfortable with the cancelation process, you can contact Audible customer support to have them cancel your membership for you.
+If you feel uncomfortable with the cancellation process, you can contact Audible customer support to have them cancel your membership for you.

 What happens when you cancel Audible?